 A premier leadership development program.
 The most respected and longest-running of its kind.

-Farmers and ranchers in our highly urbanized state depend on skilled and passionate leaders who can be effective advocates for issues facing agriculture, our communities, the state and nation.
-For over 40 years, the California Agricultural Leadership Program (CALP) has provided an advanced leadership development experience for emerging agricultural leaders.
+Agriculturalists in our highly urbanized state depend on skilled and passionate leaders who can be effective voices for issues facing agriculture, our communities, the state and nation.
+For more than 50 years, the California Agricultural Leadership Program (CALP) has provided an advanced leadership development experience for emerging agricultural leaders.

 Become a stronger and better leader with new skills and strategic ideas.

-Through a balance of dynamic classroom presentations, case studies, experiential learning opportunities, individualized coaching and selected readings, you will acquire tools to enhance your leadership skills and contribute to the long-term success of your farms, ranches, allied businesses and organizations.
+Through a balance of dynamic classroom presentations, case studies, experiential learning opportunities, individualized coaching and selected readings, fellows will acquire tools to enhance their leadership skills and contribute to the long-term success of their farms, ranches, allied businesses and organizations.